Skip to main content

 The Maymester, first session, and second session course schedules will be available in YES.
 Please note that course offerings are subject to change.
 In rare instances courses are canceled due to a variety of factors, including insufficient enrollment.
 See the Summer Sessions calendar for additional important dates.

-*The application deadline is only for off-campus and abroad Maymester courses.
-Online course registration for on-campus Maymester and summer courses will take place March 25, 2024.
+*Maymester applications are rolling.
+The application deadline is only for off-campus and abroad Maymester courses.
+Online course registration for on-campus Maymester and summer courses will take place March 24, 2025.

 Students must submit all application materials, including personal statement and academic references, by January 31.
 A link to each course’s application is available in the Courses section below.
-Professors will accept students on a rolling basis.
+Professors will accept students on a rolling basis; students should apply sooner rather than later.
 Additional requirements will apply after acceptance.

-Once students have been accepted into a Maymester course, they must confirm their acceptance by signing a virtual “Commitment to Attend” by February 15, 2024.
-This commitment will appear on the student’s GEO application once she or he has been accepted into the course.
+Once students have been accepted into a Maymester course, they must confirm their acceptance by signing a virtual “Commitment to Attend” by February 17, 2025.
+This commitment will appear on the student’s online application upon their acceptance into the course.

-Students are strongly encouraged to sign this document as soon as possible in order to accommodate waitlisted students.
-If a student fails to sign this document by the February 15 deadline, his or her position in the course may be made available to waitlisted students.
+Students are strongly encouraged to commit as soon as possible in order to accommodate waitlisted students.
+If a student fails to commit their participation by the February 17 deadline, their position in the course may be made available to waitlisted students.

 Please note: Under-enrolled courses may be cancelled.
 Students who have applied to such courses will be notified at the earliest opportunity.
 Students who have financial holds or are on social or academic probation are ineligible for Maymester courses.
 Acceptance into a Maymester course is also contingent on the instructor's approval.

-*Vanderbilt reserves the right to bill students for any unrecoverable costs, even if these costs amount to more than the $500 base withdrawal fee.
+*Vanderbilt reserves the right to bill students for any unrecoverable costs.

-Vanderbilt will provide, on a competitive basis, scholarships to help undergraduate students pay the costs of studying abroad during the summer, including the Maymester courses.
-The Global Summer Fellows Program will provide university stipends that can be used to offset the costs of Vanderbilt-approved, credit-bearing, summer study and Maymester programs.
-These are competitive awards based on the student's essay, major, and letters of reference, and are linked to the student's financial need.
+Vanderbilt will provide, on a competitive basis, scholarships to help undergraduate students pay the costs of studying abroad on faculty-led Maymester courses.
+The Global Summer Fellows Program will provide university stipends that can be used to offset the costs of Vanderbilt-approved, credit-bearing, off-campus Maymester programs.
+Off-campus Maymester programs have their own withdrawal and refund policy.
+See details on this page.

 MAYMESTER IN KOREA